Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Related Work

 \subsection{Gaze for Robotics}

-Although still an emerging area in robotics, the integration of human gaze has attracted growing interest, with recent works exploring its role in guiding visual attention and improving task performance.
-Beyond learning-based approaches, several studies have investigated how human gaze can support robotic perception, control, and human-robot interaction~\cite{admoni2016predicting, carreto2018eye, zhang2023human, shi2021gazeemd, belardinelli2024gaze}.
-Regarding robot learning, there are a few notable works that leverages gaze-inspired methods in the context of reinforcement learning (RL).
-ViSaRL~\cite{liang2024visarl} uses manually annotated saliency map to pretrain visual representations, which is then used to improve downstream RL performance.
-EyeRobot~\cite{kerr2025eye}, on the other hand, learns gaze behavior through RL by optimizing a task-driven reward that encourages eye movements which improves the performance of a co-trained manipulation policy.
+Although still an emerging area in robotics, a few studies have investigated how human gaze can support robotic perception, control, and human-robot interaction~\cite{carreto2018eye, zhang2023human, belardinelli2024gaze}.
+Recent robot learning works have also leveraged gaze-inspired methods in the context of reinforcement learning (RL).
+ViSaRL~\cite{liang2024visarl} uses manually annotated saliency maps to pretrain visual representations, which is then used to improve downstream RL performance.
+EyeRobot~\cite{kerr2025eye}, on the other hand, learns gaze behavior through RL by optimizing a task-driven reward that encourages eye movements which improve the performance of a co-trained manipulation policy.
 Although neither approach uses actual human gaze, both works highlight the value of gaze-like signals in shaping perception for effective robot learning.

-In contrast, imitation learning provides a more direct way to leverage gaze supervision by learning from human demonstrations that include gaze data.
-The initial effort in this line of work used Mixture Density Models to predict gaze points, cropping the corresponding regions of interest, and feeding these cropped regions into a policy \cite{heecheol2020}.
-Subsequent works include transitioning from low-resolution full images to high-resolution selective crops for tasks demanding greater precision~\cite{kim2021gaze}, as well as switching between a local reactive action when gaze is focused near the robot end-effector and a global reaching action when gaze is directed toward a distant goal or object in the scene~\cite{kim2024multi}.
-We build along this line of work by exploring a more sophisticated foveated image processing method for robot learning, as well as integrating gaze with full 6-DOF active vision control.
+IL provides a more direct way to investigate the utility of foveated visual processing in robotics through imitating human gaze.
+One initial effort in this line of work used Mixture Density Models to predict gaze points from human data and crop the corresponding regions of interest, which were then fed into a policy \cite{heecheol2020}.
+Subsequent works used gaze to switch from low-resolution full images to high-resolution crops for actions that require more precision~\cite{kim2021gaze}, and from local end-effector actions to global reaching actions depending on gaze direction~\cite{kim2024multi}.

+Unlike existing approaches, our method a) explores a more sophisticated foveated image processing method for robot learning leveraging patch processing architecture of ViTs, and b) adopts a more human-like hardware setup in which gaze adjustment is integrated with a 7-DoF robotic arm representing head and neck movement for perspective control.
+We also provide learning and architectural recipes, releasing an open-source simulation and hardware stack to facilitate further investigation by the community.